swlaschin/fsharpforfunandprofit.com/_posts/2012-05-21-exceptions.md

    else raise (MyFSharpError1 "message")
 {% endhighlight %}

-And that’s pretty much it for throwing exceptions.
+And that's pretty much it for throwing exceptions.

 ## What effect does raising an exception have on the function type?